citp/privacy-policy-historical/s/se/see/seekcommercial.com.au.md

 |

-Upon your request, SEEK Commercial will provide you with access to your personal information unless there is an exception which applies under the National Privacy Principles.
+Upon your request, SEEK Commercial will provide you with access to your personal information unless there is an exception which applies under the Australian Privacy Principles.
 If we deny such access, we will tell you why.

 SEEK Commercial may recover any reasonable costs incurred in providing you access to the requested information.
 To request access to your personal information, please contact SEEK Commercial using one of the contact options provided in paragraph 12 of this Privacy Statement.